-- In GigaVUE-FM, navigate to Inventory > CONTAINER > Universal Cloud Tap -Container > Nodes, the Nodes page appears with the existing information about the node, cluster, pod, and UCT-C details. - 2.
+- b.
 On the UCT-C TAP section, on any Monitoring Domain, click on the UCT-C TAP link, which is in connected status.
-The Universal Cloud Tap Container Settings quick view appears. - 3.
-Edit the following required UCT-C log values in the LOGGING section. - a.
-Select the Log Level from the following options: - DEBUG-fine-grained log information for application debugging. - INFO-coarse-grained log information for highlighting application progress. - WARN-log information of potentially harmful situations. - ERROR-log information of the error events that allows the application to run continuously. - FATAL-log information of severe error events that presumably lead the application to abort. - b.
-Enter a value for the number of lines in the UCT-C log file size field. - 4.
-On any of the above fields, click Reset to reset the value to default.
+The Universal Cloud Tap Container: TAP Settings quick view appears. - c.
+Edit the following required UCT-C log values in the LOGGING section. - Select the Log Level from the following options: - DEBUG-fine-grained log information for application debugging. - INFO-coarse-grained log information for highlighting application progress. - · WARN-log information of potentially harmful situations. - ERROR-log information of the error events that allows the application to run continuously. - FATAL-log information of severe error events that presumably lead the application to abort. - Enter a value for the number of lines in the Log File Size field.

+Note: On any of the above fields, click Reset to reset the value to default.